 My specialisation lies in spatial economic developments and planning.
 I analyse and advise on different types of work locations and multifunctional areas, and carry out market research for the (re)development of cities and parts thereof.
 I also focus on specific themes such as regional economic development strategies and the spatial consequences of new ways of working.

 In recent years, I have focused on so-called innovation areas: science parks, innovation districts and industrial innovation areas.
-Together with Paul Jansen, I am the Founding Partner of IADP: the Innovation Area Development Partnership.
+With Paul Jansen, I am the Founding Partner of IADP: the Innovation Area Development Partnership.
 In this partnership, consultancies and management of innovation areas work together.
 IADP is a member of IASP, the International Association of Science Parks and Areas of Innovation.

 I work or have worked on projects in the Netherlands, Curaçao, Belgium, France, Germany, Russia, Nigeria, Iran, Cameroon, Mauritius, Jordan, Saudi Arabia and Bahrain.